zielo-hue/yourAI/README.md

 * disable sample generation during fine tuning
 * edit gpt-2-simple to use utf-8 formatting

-i recommend you use [my discord chat exporter fork](https://github.com/zielo-hue/DiscordChatExporter) to export your to the format mentioned in the original readme
+i recommend you use [my discord chat exporter fork](https://github.com/zielo-hue/DiscordChatExporter) to export your logs to the format mentioned in the original readme use txt mode

 # Original README below: